aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-pdf/_index.md

 - **404 Not Found**: The spreadsheet file not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

+## **Where Should You Use the Convert Worksheet to PDF API?**

+- **Financial Statements**: Convert balance sheets, income statements (specific table) to PDF for audit-ready documentation.
+- **Sales Reports**: Transform sales dashboards or commission calculations to distributable PDFs.
+- **Operational Metrics**: Export KPI tables, performance metrics as formal PDF reports.
+- **Contractual Data**: Export pricing tables, service level agreements from spreadsheets to PDF attachments.
+- **Audit Trails**: Preserve financial worksheet as uneditable PDF evidence.
+- **Portfolio Summaries**: Export investment performance table as client-ready PDF statements.
+- **Quality Control Reports**: Export inspection worksheet to PDF for compliance records.
+- **Inventory Summaries**: Transform stock worksheet to PDF for management review.

-## Why should you use the Convert Table to PDF API?
+## Why should you use the Convert Worksheet to PDF API?

-- No need for cloud storage, reducing the burden on cloud resources.
-- Development can be quickly completed through the existing SDK.
+- **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
+Compared to building custom chart rendering solutions, this significantly reduces the development workload.
+- **Cost-Effective**: You can convert charts without first uploading the workbook, which saves storage space and reduces costs.
+- **Preserves complex Excel formatting** in universally accessible PDF format.

-## How to Use the Convert Table to PDF API with SDKs?
+## How to Use the Convert Worksheet to PDF API with SDKs?

-### Convert Table to PDF API Specification
+### Convert Worksheet to PDF API Specification

-The [Convert Table to PDF API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertWorksheetToPDF) provides a publicly accessible programming interface and enables REST interactions directly from a web browser.
+The [Convert Worksheet to PDF API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertWorksheetToPDF) provides a publicly accessible programming interface and enables REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs